bdring/FluidNC/.github/ISSUE_TEMPLATE/problem-compiling-firmware.md

 Please answer the following questions:

-Have you read the [wiki regarding how to compile](https://github.com/bdring/Grbl_Esp32/wiki/Compiling-the-firmware)?
+Have you read the [wiki regarding how to compile](https://github.com/bdring/FluidNC/wiki/Compiling-the-firmware)?

-What version of the Arduino IDE are you using?

-What version (commit date) of the [Arduino core for the ESP32](https://github.com/espressif/arduino-esp32) are you using?

-Are you using the master branch of Grbl_ESP32?
+Are you using the main or Devt branches of FluidNC?

 Have you made any edits or configuration changes (list them) to the  firmware?

-Please paste the compiler error text here:
+Please paste the complete output from the PlatformIO compilation here: